 Dining Out for Life - New Orleans

-Dining Out for Life - New Orleans, presented by Shell, will be held Thursday, July 18th.
+Dining Out for Life - New Orleans, presented locally by Shell, will be held Thursday, July 17th.
 Make A Date to Make A Difference!
 Do what we do best in New Orleans, have a party.
 Invite your friends, family, and co-workers to join you at your favorite restaurant.